-It is worth noting the revival in residential investment, which recorded a solid increase of 22.8% yearon-year in 2018, for the first time since 2007.
-The strong growth momentum continued in the 2019-2022 period, with residential investment expanding at a robust average pace of 23.8% per annum (up by 36.3% year-on-year in 2022), while its share in GDP reached a 9-year high of 1.7% in 2022.
-The positive dynamics of residential investment in 2018-2022 were synchronized with the recovery of residential real estate prices (+5.3%, on average, in 2018-2021 and +11.1% year-on-year in 2022), with the latter recording a cumulative appreciation of 36.3% from their lowest point in 2017, but still 20.9% below their peak in 2008.
-The resilience of the real estate market reflects the support from pent-up demand and limited supply of new buildings, which has been buoyed by a reactivation in foreign demand in 2021-22 in the form of direct purchases by non-residents of real estate property in Greece, as well as positive synergies from tourism (short-term renting, secondary homes).
+It is worth noting that residential investment, following several years of steep contraction, started recovering in 2018, increasing by 22.8% year-on-year, for the first time since 2007.
+The strong growth momentum continued in the 2019-2023 period, with residential investment expanding at a robust average pace of 22.6% per annum (up by 20.0% year-on-year in 2023), while its share in GDP reached a 10-year high of 1.9% in 2023 (Source: Group Analysis based on ELSTAT, Gross fixed capital formation, and Annual National Accounts).
+However, residential investment has shown some signs of slowing down in the period between the fourth quarter of 2023 and the second quarter of 2024, due to: i) unsupportive base effects; ii) labor shortages and higher material and wage costs; and iii) uncertainty related to the temporary freeze, applied by several municipalities in Attica, on constructions using the bonuses of the New Building Code until a Council of State decision is issued.
+The positive dynamics of residential investment in 2018-

+2023 were synchronized with the recovery of residential real estate prices (+6.6%, on average, in 2018-2022 and +13.8% year-on-year in 2023), with the latter climbing to pre-crisis levels.
+Indeed, apartment prices have recorded a cumulative appreciation of 69.3% between the second quarter of 2024 and their lowest point in 2017, with their distance from their peak in 2008 at just -2.5% (Source: Group Analysis based on Bank of Greece, Real Estate Market Statistics).
+The resilience of the real estate market reflects the support from pent-up demand and limited supply of new buildings, which has been buoyed by a reactivation in foreign demand in 2021-23 in the form of direct purchases by non-residents of real estate property in Greece, as well as positive synergies from tourism (short-term renting, secondary homes).
 Relatively lower valuations compared with other EU countries, where the markets remained at a steady upward trend over the previous decade, have increased demand for property in Greece.

 The average age of new borrowers is in the early 40s, indicating that young people prefer to reach a state of financial stability before investing in their own house.